govau/oneAPS-website/client/src/pages/privacy.md

 If we receive a complaint from you, we will acknowledge your complaint within 3 business days of receiving the complaint.

 We will respond to your complaint within 30 days (or another timeframe agreed with you) of receiving your complaint and explain the actions we have taken or propose to take to address the issues raised in your complaint.
-If you are not satisfied with DTA’s response to your complaint, you may ask for a review by a senior officer within DTA.
+If you are not satisfied with APSC’s response to your complaint, you may ask for a review by a senior officer within APSC.
 You may also lodge a complaint to the Office of the Australian Information Commissioner.

 To lodge a complaint to the Office of the Australian Information Commissioner: